sreedevi-langoju/12weekawsworkshopchallenge/week8/Labs/Serverless_FileProcessing_Using_StepFunctions.md

 ### b.
 ProcessCSVFile Lambda:

 Lambda function to process CSV files, extract data, and store it in DynamoDB.
-Function Name: ProcessCSVFile
+Function Name: ProcessCSVFile.
-Runtime:Python 3.9
+Runtime:Python 3.9.
-Choose Existing role: Choose IAM role created earlier In General Configuration change the Time out: 3 min 0 sec Remove the existing code in Lambda and Copy the python code from ProcessCSVFile.py( find this file in Labs folder in this repository) and click on Deploy button.
+Choose Existing role: Choose IAM role created earlier.
+In General Configuration change the Time out: 3 min 0 sec.
+Remove the existing code in Lambda and Copy the python code from ProcessCSVFile.py( find this file in Labs folder in this repository) and click on Deploy button.
+Replace the correct Dynamodb table name in the code.
-Copy the ARN of the lambda function
+Copy the ARN of the lambda function.

 <img src="https://github.com/sreedevi-langoju/12weekawsworkshopchallenge-/assets/135724041/f52060ae-2d91-4478-8d03-bc029166f496">